This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - A viral infection, such as the flu

 - Other infections, such as pneumonia or tuberculosis

 - Autoimmune diseases, such as rheumatoid arthritis or lupus

 What are the signs and symptoms of pleurisy?

-- Pain that gets worse when you cough, sneeze, move your chest, or take a deep breath
+- Pain that gets worse when you cough, sneeze, or take a breath in

 How is pleurisy diagnosed?